When using cols_nanoplot()

 12

-.
-This is fully modifiable by setting a different value with thevertical_guide_stroke_width
+(this is '12px').
+This is modifiable by setting a different value with thevertical_guide_stroke_width

 option.- show_data_points